Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

 SAINT (Self-Attention and Intersample Attention Transformer)~\citep{somepalli2021saint} is a hybrid attention approach, combining self-attention~\citep{vaswani2017attention} with inter-sample attention over multiple rows.
 When handling missing or noisy data, this mechanism allows the model to borrow the corresponding information from similar samples, which improves the model's robustness.
-The technique is reminiscent of nearest-neighbor classification.
+The technique is reminiscent of nearest-neighbour classification.
 In addition, all features are embedded into a combined dense latent vector, enhancing existing correlations between values from one data point.
-To exploit the presence of unlabeled data, a self-supervised contrastive pre-training can further improve the result, minimizing the distance between two views of the same sample and maximizing the distance between different ones.
-Similar to the VIME framework (Section \ref{sec:data_encoding}), SAINT uses CutMix \citep{yun2019cutmix} to augment samples in the input space and uses mixup \citep{zhang2017mixup} in the embedding space.
-Attention-based architectures offer mechanisms for interpretability, which is an essential advantage over many hybrid models.
-Figure \ref{fig:SAINTexp} shows attention maps on the MNIST \citep{lecun-mnisthandwrittendigit-2010} and volkert \citep{gijsbers2019open} data sets, which can be found using different attention mechanisms.
+To exploit the presence of unlabelled data, a self-supervised contrastive pre-training can further improve the results, minimizing the distance between two views of the same sample and maximizing the distance between different ones.
+Like the VIME framework (Section \ref{sec:data_encoding}), SAINT uses CutMix \citep{yun2019cutmix} to augment samples in the input space and uses mixup \citep{zhang2017mixup} in the embedding space.

+Finally, even some new learning paradigms are being proposed.
+For instance, the Non-Parametric Transformer (NPT) \cite{kossen2021selfattention} does not construct a mapping from individual inputs to outputs but uses the entire data set at once.
+By using attention between data points, relations between arbitrary samples can be modelled and leveraged for classifying test samples.